pomland-94/pomland-94/README.md

 I design and operate cloud platforms from bare metal to application layer — Kubernetes, OpenStack, Linux systems engineering.
 IaC-first.
 Strong Go and Python background with a focus on operators, SDKs, and production-grade tooling.

 Active in the CNCF ecosystem.
-KubeCon Amsterdam 2025.

 ---

 ## Projects